ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of tumor. To see other pages, use the menu.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of tumor, may receive palliative care.
 It works best when palliative care is started as early as needed in the treatment process.

 People often receive treatment for the tumor and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
 You may also receive palliative treatments similar to those meant to eliminate the tumor, such as chemotherapy or surgery.
 Talk with your doctor about the goals of each treatment in the treatment plan.

 Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
 And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Metastatic neuroendocrine tumors

-Your health care team may recommend a treatment plan that includes surgery, radiation therapy, chemotherapy, and/or targeted therapy.
-Supportive care will also be important to help relieve symptoms and side effects.
+Your treatment plan may include surgery, radiation therapy, chemotherapy, and/or targeted therapy.
+Palliative care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.